0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

     - `attributeValue` (required), value to be assigned to that attribute; its type must match the type defined inside the Schema Creation;

 - `expirationDate`, a string that defines the expirationDate of the claim.
 It is a required value if you specified mandatoryExpiration as true in the Schema Creation.
+- `limitedClaims`, a number that can be optionally set to define a limit to the amount of claim, based on this offer, that can be redeemed.

 It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.